 Celebrity draws a wide range of upper-middle-class couples and groups, with the average age of passengers being in the mid-50s.
 On cruises from Southampton (the ship splits its time between the Caribbean and Europe), expect a majority of Brits.
 The ratio of families with kids to couples may increase during the Caribbean season and the European summer season, bringing the average age down.

-During the day, dress is resort casual, but Celebrity passengers tend to dress up for dinner -- typically button-down or dressy collared shirts and slacks for men and dresses or smart-casual pants for women.
-Formal night on Celebrity has been replaced by Evening Chic in the main dining room.
-This means that men can ditch the full suit and tie in favor of a sport coat and collared shirt, with designer jeans.
+Evening: Celebrity passengers tend to dress up for dinner -- typically button-down or dressy collared shirts and slacks for men and dresses or smart-casual pants for women.
+Evening Chic (twice a cruise) equals sport coat and collared shirt, with smart jeans.
 Women can wear cocktail dresses, sundresses or designer jeans or nice pants.
 In the buffet, almost any form of dress is allowed except swimwear, flip-flops, spa robes and bare feet.

 Not permitted: T-shirts, tank tops and flip-flops are not allowed in the main dining room at any time; shorts are not allowed at dinner (although this rule isn't always enforced).

 For more information, visit Cruise Line Dress Codes: Celebrity Cruises.

 Be the first to know when Celebrity Silhouette prices drop so you can book with confidence.